 The current version of the JRC GMO-Matrix application contains a set interfaces available to the user, which is expected to grow based on the feedback that will be received.

 This interface can be used for building two-dimensional matrices (chosen GMO events vs chosen GMO methods) in order to visualise the universal coverage of the detection methods and identify potential gaps.

 This interface allows identification of potential GMO(s) present in the sample based on a set of positive and negative detection method experimental results

-The Molecular Biology and Genomics (MBG) Unit of the JRC Institute for Health and Consumer Protection has developed a ready-to-use, multi-target screening tool known as the pre-spotted plate (PSP).
+A ready-to-use, multi-target screening tool known as the pre-spotted plate (PSP) has recently been developed.
 This PSP allows testing for the presence of multiple GMO-targets in a single PCR experiment and is therefore expected to offer important advantages in terms of cost and time.
 This interface provides a web-based tool to facilitate the interpretation of results.

 For more information, see:

 "JRC GMO-Matrix: a web application to support Genetically Modified Organisms detection strategies."

 NEW!
 Download a How-To guide: "Using the EURL GMFF online bioinformatics resources"